traherom/kustomize-docker/README.md

 Note that all `kustomization.yaml`s, resources, patches, etc must be under the working directory or the container will not be able to access them.

+We also include all the local environment variables in the kustomize run because configMap and secret generators might do things like "`echo $ENV_VAR`" and we want that to work.

 ## kubectl
 If `$KUBECONFIG` is the path to your K8s configuration file (this is the default variable named used by Gitlab's CI):